lordgarrish/music-store-jpa/README.md

 # music-store-jpa
 ### Description
-Music store website made with JavaEE, Servlets, JSP and JPA (Hibernate).
+Music store website made with Java 17, Servlets, JSP, JPA (Hibernate) and MySQL.

 The Music Store website is a website for a fictional record company "Music Against Humanity".
 Although this isn't a real website, it illustrates the skills that I've learned during studying Java Servlets and JSP API, that can be helpful for developing a real site.